 Add mass to the Doors that Swing Up

-Again, you should check if the doors are thick and capable of blocking sound or if some material should be added to them to add some mass which will then block the sound.
+You should check if the doors are thick and capable of blocking sound or if a material should be added to them to add some mass which will then block the sound.

 To add mass to these types of doors I’d recommend using acrylic or fiberglass welding blankets and adhering them to the door.